sourcegraph/careers/job-descriptions/ux-designer.md

 If you aren't ready to start interviewing, but would like to stop by our San Francisco office to meet the team, let us know!

 **[Click here to apply](https://hire.withgoogle.com/public/jobs/sourcegraphcom/view/P_AAAAAADAAC5MKPtg8cFnBD?trackingTag=careersRepository)**

----

-Sourcegraph is an equal opportunity workplace; we embrace diversity and welcome people from all backgrounds and communities.